 What Does Oud Smell Like?

-Unlike other raw materials, the scent of oud varies widely, based on the age of the wood where it was formed and whether the parastic infection was cultivated or naturally occuring.
-In general oud is warm and woody, but it can have a smoky or sweet edge as well.
+Unlike other raw materials, the scent of oud varies widely, based on the age of the wood where it was formed and whether the parasitic infection was cultivated or naturally occurring.
+In general, oud is warm and woody, but it can have a smoky or sweet edge as well.

 It can be quite strong, so it’s not the best scent to choose if you want to fly “under the radar” at work.

-I’m really excited to see the ways in which oud continues to influence western perfume makers.
+I’m really excited to see how oud continues to influence western perfume makers.
 It’s a luxurious, mysterious, time-honored aroma, unlike anything else.
 If you like stronger, more complex scents, I’d recommend adding at least one oud-based cologne to your collection.